NourSaf/Pixelmaps-and-Pixeldata-/README.md

 Informationsgestaltung-Klasse<br>
 Sommer Semester 2022 <br>

-In this repositories you can find the codes used during the course <br>
+In this repository (inside "code" folder" you can find the codes used during the course <br>
 applyed on the images. <br>

 Here the link to the projects website: <br>